 If however the Withdrawal Agreement is approved and you an EU citizen living in the UK, here is what you need to know:

-Q:Will I be able to keep on living and working in the United Kingdom after March 29, 2019, when the UK is due to leave the European Union?
+Q:Will I be able to keep on living in the United Kingdom after March 29, 2019, when the UK is due to leave the European Union?

 A: Yes.
 Essentially the rights of EU citizens in the UK, and UK citizens in the EU, are protected by the draft agreement.
 If you are from the EU and have lived in the UK permanently for five years by the end of the transition period (currently December 31, 2020) then you will be able to continue to reside in the UK permanently.

 Q:What if, by the end of the transition period I haven't lived in the UK for five years?

 A: You will still be able to acquire the right to permanent residency by completing five years living in the UK.